2 girls missing in Quebec believed to have been abducted by father, police say | CBC News

 Police believe the missing girls and their father are in the Saint-Apollinaire area.

-Authorities are asking residents in surrounding regions to search their barns, sheds and trailers for signs of the missing family.
+Authorities are asking residents in surrounding regions to search their barns, sheds and trailers for signs of them.

 Officers set up a command post and combed the area all night Thursday and are expected to continue searching on the ground throughout the day Friday.